bacontime/blog-mirror/art/jianpu.md

 The dashes indicate that the previous note should be extended by one quarter note.
 Like in staff notation, a dot after a note indicate that a note's duration should be extended by 50%.

+Some other bits of notation:
-Underlining a note halves its duration.
+- Underlining a note halves its duration.

-Placing a dot above or below a note moves up or down an octave, respectively.
+- Placing a dot above or below a note moves up or down an octave, respectively.

-Finally, if two or more notes are vertically stacked, this means they should be played simultaneously as a chord.
+- Finally, if notes are vertically stacked, this means they should be played simultaneously as a chord.

 These features are demonstrated in the following rendition of *Amazing Grace*, transcribed from [Wikipedia's page on jianpu](https://en.wikipedia.org/wiki/Numbered_musical_notation#Examples).